tiarebalbi/tiarebalbi-website/public/md/week-2-bulkhead-managing-concurrent-requests.md

 ```

-Now with all configurations in place, I will send one request to get cash, and at the time I will try to make a deposit:
+Now with all configurations in place, I will try to process two transactions at the same time, one to get cash and another to make a deposit.

 ![Example](/images/d/567b765e85ab1124e650f8f42ad7bcef.gif)

-As you can see in the image above, we had an exception in the attempt to process the second request in parallel.
+As you can see in the image above, we had an exception in the attempt to process the second request because the application received the second request before we finish the first one avoid us to make a mistake in the way to calculate the current balance of the user.

 This is an excellent example of how you can limit the behavior of your application per section/area without affecting the rest of your software.

-Things you should ask yourself when implementing your software, is this acceptable to fail?
-If not, in the next post, I want to go over the idea of Retry.
+So far, we reviewed the idea of CircuitBreaker, which provides us an API to describe our fallback plan, and now we are examining the concept of the bulkhead, which allows us to isolate parts of our application.
+In the next post, I want to learn more about retries and see how this can help us to make our application more reliable.

 **Source code is available here:**